matplotlib/CZI_2024-06_mpl/proposal.md

 discussion about these issues since at least 2015 [1,2], it has been intractable with volunteer effort.

-Matplotlib currently does not support complex shaping, including bidirectional text, context sensitive shaping, and ordering, which is required to correctly render some non-Latin scripts including Arabic, Devanagari, and Hebrew.
+Matplotlib does not correctly render some non-Latin scripts including Arabic, Devanagari, and Hebrew because we do not support bidirectional text, context sensitive shaping, or ordering.
 Further, Matplotlib does not support modern font formats, color fonts, or OpenType font variations.
 There is an existing external implementation of this support that can be adapted for the main library.
 This is a low risk project that will allow users to plot in their native languages and leverage modern fonts.

 The Matplotlib pyplot module provides bindings to several UI toolkits, along with stateful management of the figure life-cycle.
 These toolkit windows and